How to become a ceramics designer-maker

-Courses vary in length and are often open to all abilities.
+Courses vary in length and cost and are often open to all abilities.

 You'll need to put together a portfolio of work that you can show to potential employers and course providers.
-You can also develop your own blog and website or use social media to market yourself as a designer and get your work recognised.
+You can also develop your own blog and website or use social media and online craft communities to market yourself as a designer and get your work recognised.

-You can find out more about working in ceramics from the Crafts Council.
+You can hear more about the life of a ceramics designer from the Crafts Council.